Wrexham County Borough: Geography

 The county borough is largely urban and industrial surrounding Wrexham, but largely rural for the rest of the county borough, with areas of farmland and rural estates.
 Woodlands cover 9.4% of the county borough, lower than the national average of 14%.

-The main settlement of the county borough is the city of Wrexham.
-The Wrexham built-up area, includes the neighbouring villages of Gwersyllt, Rhostyllen, Brymbo, Bradley and New Broughton, forming Wales' fourth largest urban area with 65,692 inhabitants.
-The two other towns in the county borough are Chirk and Holt.
-The main villages of the county borough are Rhosllanerchrugog, Ruabon, Cefn Mawr, Coedpoeth, Gresford, Llay, Llansantffraid Glyn Ceiriog, Llanarmon Dyffryn Ceiriog, Bangor-on-Dee and Marchwiel.
+The main settlement of the county borough is the city of Wrexham with 44,785 inhabitants in 2021.
+Its neighbouring villages include Gwersyllt, Rhostyllen, Brymbo, Bradley and New Broughton.
+These, along with Wrexham, formed Wales' fourth largest urban area with 65,692 inhabitants in 2011.
+The sole other town in the county borough is Chirk.
+The main villages of the county borough are Rhosllanerchrugog, Ruabon, Cefn Mawr, Coedpoeth, Gresford, Llay, Holt, Llansantffraid Glyn Ceiriog, Llanarmon Dyffryn Ceiriog, Bangor-on-Dee and Marchwiel.

 Rhosllanerchrugog's built-up area extends to Ruabon, Cefn Mawr and Acrefair, with a total population of 25,362 in 2011.

-Rivers in the county borough include the rivers: Alyn, Cegidog, Ceiriog, Clywedog, Dee, Eitha, Gwenfro, Nant-y-Ffrith and the Wych Brook.
-Some of these rivers form the edges of the county borough, such as the Dee, Nant-y-Ffrith and Wych.
+There are 180 km2 of principal rivers in the county borough, including the River Dee, Ceiriog, Alyn and Clywedog, as well as important streams.

 The River Dee is the main river in the county borough, flowing from Denbighshire in the west into the county borough passing Froncysyllte, under Pontcysyllte Aqueduct, and passing Chirk, until it flows north-east towards England, cutting off the county borough's south-east salient of Maelor Saesneg (meaning "English Maelor") and later forming part of the border between Wales and England.
 River Alyn, a tributary of the Dee, flows in the north of the county borough.

-Lakes in the county borough include: Acton Park Lake, Cae Llwyd Reservoir, Chirk Castle Lake, Fenn's Bank Mere, Gresford Flash (The Flash), Hanmer Mere, Llyn Bedydd, Monk's Pool, Pant-yr-ochain Lake, Penycae Top Reservoir, Ty Mawr Reservoir, and Wynnstay Park Lake.
+There are various small lakes in the county borough.
+While there are 3000 ponds, mainly concentrated in Hanmer, Maelor and Overton.

 There is a veteran tree, said to be over 1,000 years old, near Chirk, known as the Oak at the Gate of the Dead.
 There are also some caves under Esclusham Mountain to the west of the county borough, with caves such as: Ogof Dydd Byraf and Ogof Llyn Parc.